keyko-io/defi-crawler-py/README.md

               "orderBy": "timestamp"
             }
           }
   - **Tranformations:** This section specified the transformations that should be applied to the fields (if any transformation should be applied).
 Here we can specify the field of the common entity (the output) that needs to be transform, and the function that will be applied.
-This funtion will be call dinamically in the transformation phase.
+This function will be called dynamically in the transformation phase.
 As example:
       ````
           "transformations": {
             "amount": "decimals",